mefranklin6/Extron-Frontend-API/README.md

 #### "Objects" are objects that fall in any of the above classes

+There is a name/alias to object retrevial system where passing in the string representation of the object will return the object

-For processors and touch panels, pass in their `Device Alias` as setup in your standard room configuration JSON file.
+- For processors and touch panels, pass in their `Device Alias` as setup in your standard room configuration JSON file.

+- If you configured any physical ports or EthernetClientInterfaces, use the alias (friendly name) that you set in the port instantiation tool.

-All other objects are referenced by their names that are set in GUI designer.
+- All other objects are referenced by their names that are set in GUI designer.

 #### Most functions are derived from Extron Class methods